CAP College Success Institute

 The CAP College Success Institute will take place at the Doubletree by Hilton Hotel Berkeley Marina (200 Marina Blvd., Berkeley, California, 94710).
 The room block for this event can be found here.

-More detailed information will be announced shortly.
-If you have questions, please email firstname.lastname@example.org or sign up below for any updates.
+More detailed information will be announced this fall.
+Please sign up below if you would like to receive updates.

 COLLEGE SUCCESS INSTITUTE AGENDA